re-js/.github/profile/README.md

 a.set(2);
 ```

 Necessary to implement these three primary elements.
-And two additional `untrack`, and `batch`, but late.
+And two additional `untrack`, and `batch`.

-Play with demo implementation on Codesandbox https://codesandbox.io/s/unruffled-cerf-ddtt6s?file=/src/signals.js
+Play with demo implementation on Codesandbox https://codesandbox.io/s/unruffled-cerf-ddtt6s?file=/src/signals.js ⭐

 Enjoy your signals!